 “Do not train a child to learn by force or harshness; but direct them to it by what amuses their minds, so that you may be better able to discover with accuracy the peculiar bent of the genius of each.” – Plato

 As parents, our impact on our children is the greatest.
-As all of us individuals are different, it is natural for us to therefore be different also in our approach and ways of nurturing our children.
-During the early 1960s, Diana Baumrind, a renowed psychologist, conducted a study on more than 100 preschool-age children (Baumrind, 1967).
+As all of us individuals are different, it is natural for us to, therefore, be different also in our approach and ways of nurturing our children.
+During the early 1960s, Diana Baumrind, a renowned psychologist, conducted a study on more than 100 preschool-age children (Baumrind, 1967).
 Data was collected through mostly anecdotal records, observations and interviews with parents, Baumrind drew a link between two dimensions in parenting styles: authority versus responsiveness.

 Many research have pointed to the fact that high authoritative levels of parenting generally results in high levels of competencies in children.
 In a child’s early and formative years, the impact is especially stark.
-Children, for example, who are given high demands by parents to respond to discipline and routine, gains greater spans of concentration at an earlier age.
+Children, for example, who are given high demands by parents to respond to discipline and routine, gain greater spans of concentration at an earlier age.

 That, however, does not give vindication to say that we should all be “Tiger Dads and Tiger Mums“.
 “Allowing children flexibility and freedom may result in positive outcomes when children live in safe areas and their peers are less likely to engage in dangerous behaviour, but in high-risk neighbourhoods, higher degrees of parental control might be necessary”.
 (Bornstein & Bornstein, 2007)

 Ethnic and cultural differences must also be taken into account in studying the effects of parenting styles on child social development.
 That said, the correlation that strict parents will get ‘good kids’ might not be necessary true.
 Conversely, parents who have low controls on their children might raise children with the utmost levels of self-discipline.

 Perhaps then, we should not be looking at how we are parenting but the options available as a parent to exercise.
 Consider the following: